KuZa91/LTB-solution-for-perturbation-scale-factor-equation/README.md

 ## Introduction ##

-In the following, we will analyze a weakly deformed isotropic Universe toward a spherically symmetric model (see [G. Montani et al.](https://inspirehep.net/literature/896693),[P. J. E. Peebles](https://inspirehep.net/literature/376248)), thought as the natural metric framework of the [ΛCDM](https://arxiv.org/abs/astro-ph/9805201) model.
+In the following, we will analyze a weakly deformed isotropic Universe toward a spherically symmetric model (see [G. Montani et al.](https://inspirehep.net/literature/896693), [P. J. E. Peebles](https://inspirehep.net/literature/376248)), thought as the natural metric framework of the [ΛCDM](https://arxiv.org/abs/astro-ph/9805201) model.
 We find that inhomogeneities will arise in the previous context as small perturbations of the order of few point percent over the background _FRW_ universe.
 The obtained picture offers a useful scenario to investigate the influence of the inhomogeneity spectrum (left free in the obtained solution), on